 BrownEngage is the Swearer Center’s central online site for Brown students and community partners.
-Through Brown Engage, students can explore community engagement opportunities, participate in programs or fellowships, join student groups engaging in direct service, access trainings and workshops, register for events, and reflect upon and share their experiences.
+Through Brown Engage, students can explore community engagement opportunities, join Community Corps, which is the program for students groups engaging in direct service, participate in programs or fellowships, join student groups engaging in direct service, access trainings and workshops, register for events and reflect upon and share their experiences.

 Swearer Center programs and fellowships are the pathways by which students engage with cohort-based experiential learning opportunities.
 Programs and Fellowships support students to link their passion for social justice and community engagement with their academic and career goals.
 Many Swearer Center programs include financial support.

 Students prepare themselves to engage with communities by participating in workshops, trainings and individual and group conversations that provide co-curricular knowledge and skills alongside experiential opportunities.
 Students also connect their engagement and academics through courses and expand their engagement through our initiatives.

 Attend an upcoming information session to learn about the expectations and application process for Swearer Center programs and fellowships.

 Attend the Community Engagement Fair this Fall, where dozens of local community organizations and student groups will be on hand to tell you about their work, answer your questions and let you know how you can get involved.